rcy0228/azure-spring-cloud-training/04-configure-a-spring-cloud-config-server/README.md

    ![Config server](media/MJA-ex4-01.png)

-3. Configure the repository by providing the public repository URL **https://github.com/Azure-Samples/spring-cloud-sample-public-config.git**
+3. Configure the repository by providing the public repository URL **https://github.com/Azure-Samples/spring-cloud-sample-public-config.git** inside URL field of **Default repository**

      >💡 Make sure you include the `.git` ending in the URL.